Philanthropic Financial Planning

 B. What is financial planning?

 Financial planning is like mapping out your financial journey.
-It’s about setting goals, managing your money wisely, and ensuring you can achieve your dreams.
+It’s about setting goals, mod manager your money wisely, and ensuring you can achieve your dreams.
 From budgeting to investing, it’s all about maximizing your resources.

 C. Intersection of philanthropy and financial planning